-It is an objective of the Council to construct a Luas/Bus Interchange at the Stillorgan Luas stop on Blackthorn Avenue.
-This will be achieved in two phases.
-Phase one consisting of a bus lay-by has been completed and will provide for existing and short-term development of the bus services.
-As the supply of bus services increases in the future, phase two will be developed to include an area of the Luas car park (Drawing 4).
-A taxi-rank at the public transport interchange will be introduced if demonstrated to be feasible at detailed design stage.
+It is an objective of the Council to construct a Luas / Bus Interchange at the Stillorgan Luas stop on Blackthorn Avenue.
+This will be done in two phases, to meet the increasing demand.
+The first phase will consist of a bus lay-by constructed on the area between the roadway and the Stillorgan Luas car park.
+This will provide for existing and short-term development of the bus services.
+As the supply of bus services increases in the future the Interchange can be developed to include an area of the Luas car park (Drawing 4).

-It is an objective of the Council to implement the following Bus Priority Schemes that shall benefit the Sandyford Business District (Drawing 5).
+It is an objective of the Council to implement the following Quality Bus Corridors that shall benefit the Sandyford Business District (Drawing 5).